ideal-postcodes/core-interface/README.md

 #### Error Prototype Chain

-All errors inherit from Javascript's `Error` prototype
+All errors inherit from Javascript's `Error` prototype.

-Errors are grouped by HTTP status code classes
+Errors are grouped by HTTP status code classes.

 Specific errors may be supplied for the following reasons:
 - Convenience: They are frequently tested for (e.g. invalid postcode, postcode not found)